 Avalara's Sales Tax SDK makes the AvaTax Calc and AvaRates web services available to developer partners providing full testing and support services as well as optional time-saving adapter samples.
 The Sales Tax SDK will make short, efficient work of your integration.

-Download your SDK Product
+Installing your SDK Product

+The SDK’s for the Avatax Tax and Address services are provided as Ruby gems.

+You can install via RubyGems.org ….

+gem install Avatax_TaxService